EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/spec_model_year/v2/count/api-description.md

 				// Callback function to be called when the API response is returned function success(res) {
 					var body = document.getElementById('results-body');
-					body.innerHTML = "Total Number of New Makes is: " + res.makesCount;
+					body.innerHTML = "Total number of new Acura MDXs is: " + res.yearsCount;
 				}

 				// Oops, Houston we have a problem!